MinecraftForge/Documentation/docs/resources/server/conditional.md

 getID | The registry name of the condition.
 Must be equivalent to [`IConditionSerializer#getID`][serializer].
 Used only for [data generation][datagen]. test | Returns true if the condition has been satisfied.

+!!! note
+    Every `#test` has access to some `IContext` representing the state of the game.
+Currently, only tags can be obtained from a registry.

 ### IConditionSerializer

 Serializers need to implement three methods: